Winmalee, New South Wales

 Originally known as North Springwood, Winmalee was officially established in 1972.
 Springwood is historically significant as the first European settlement in the Blue Mountains.
 Winmalee is surrounded by Blue Mountains National Park.
 This National Park is on the World Heritage List and is known as the Greater Blue Mountains Area World Heritage Site.
-The Blue Mountains area is unofficially known as "The City Within a World Heritage National Park".
 Winmalee extends from Birdwood Avenue and Paulwood Avenue to Coramandel Avenue and east to a point part-way along Singles Ridge Road.

 History

-It is commonly believed that Winmalee is an Aboriginal word for north.
-But, as Aboriginal cultures did not use north, south, east or west, this is doubtful.
-It is more likely a corruption of the world Wimlah, the name of one of the Three Sisters, a rock formation 35 km to the west.
-The name was coined by 14-year-old, who won a competition to find a name for North Springwood when the Geographical Names Board wanted to remove the compass prefixes from the names of towns and suburbs of New South Wales.

 Aboriginal heritage

-The area now officially known as Winmalee was once inhabited by Aboriginal Australians known as the Dharug tribe.
-This was a nomadic tribe which inhabited much of the Lower Blue Mountains until European colonisation and settlement.
-The dialect spoken by the tribe is known as the Dharug language.
-Current figures place the date of this settlement as beginning up to 50,000 years ago.
+The area now officially known as Winmalee was once inhabited by Aboriginal Australians known as the Dharug people.
+This was a nomadic people which inhabited much of the Lower Blue Mountains until European colonisation and settlement.
+The dialect spoken by the people is known as the Dharug language.

-Except for a small number of descendants there are no members of the Dharug tribe now living in the area.
-The majority of this group were thought to have moved northward in the Blue Mountains and to have merged with the Gundungurra tribe.
-Others are thought to have been wiped out during European exploration and settlement.
-Archaeological evidence from the aboriginal inhabitants is common throughout Winmalee and includes several open sites and occupation shelters.
+Name

+Winmalee is said to be a non Dharug, Aboriginal, word for North.
+The name was chosen by a 14-year-old, who won a competition to find a name for North Springwood when the Geographical Names Board wanted to remove the compass prefixes from the names of suburbs and suburbs of New South Wales.